Types and Conversions#

 None#

 None is a special value that represents the absence of a value.
-It is the Python equivalent of null in Java or C#.
+It is Python’s equivalent of null.
+Try assigning and testing it:

 >>> x = None